isomerpages/gb-assist/pages/solutionrepo/solution2356.md

 ### Description

 When adopting the solutions under this sub-category, you might wish to think about how to invest in developing the right skillsets to complement the new solution for better performance.
-Here are three SSG-approved courses to start with:
+Here are three SSG-approved courses to start with

-### Details of Solution

-Click <a href='https://www.myskillsfuture.gov.sg/content/portal/en/training-exchange/course-directory/course-detail.html?courseReferenceNumber=SCN-S80TU0496C-01-CRS-Q-0034638-HRS' target='_blank'>here</a> to view details of solution.
+### Packages Available

 ### Eligibility Criteria